 Unfortunately, that period of time, when these boilers were used on a large scale, concurred with the discovery of asbestos, which was considered a breakthrough in the field of materials engineering.
-Given its heat-preserving properties and exceptional fire resistance, it did not take long for asbestos to be incorporated in residential boiler components, especially in insulation.
+Given its peculiar properties, it did not take long for asbestos to be incorporated in residential boiler components, especially in insulation.

 Asbestos-containing boiler parts

 Although boiler systems might seem simple, they are actually quite complex, since every component demands a certain level of heat control.
 While pipes and boiler tanks require insulation to keep the heat from dissipating, the surrounding environment of the boiler is also covered with insulation to prevent overheating.